KingaGrelewicz/todos-list-react/README.md

 ![To do list gif](/src/toDoList.gif)

 ## Technologies

 During creating the website I was using Visual Studio Code,

+- React
+- TypeScript
+- Redux
+- Router
+- Hooks
+- ES6+ Features
+- Styled Components
 - HTML
 - CSS
-- JavaScript
-- Create React App
-- Styled Components
-- Hooks
-- ES6+ Features
-- Redux
-- Router

 The website was created to response correctly on desktop, tablets, and mobile devices thanks to using media queries.
 I used fonts available on Google Fonts, Sharing debugger and flexbox and grid.